On the numerical solution to an inverse medium problem: Numerical study

 \subsection{Reconstruction with highly noisy data (Figure \ref{fi2})}

 We present in Figure~\ref{fi2} reconstruction results for near-field Cauchy data perturbed by $60\%$ and $90\%$ noise.
 The wave number $k = 8$ and again we use $N_x\times N_d = 64\times 64$ for the kite-shaped object and disk-and-rectangle object, and $N_x\times N_d = 96\times 96$ for the square-shaped object with cavity.
 Although we can notice some deterioration in the case of $90\%$ noise, the reconstructions are still pretty reasonable.
-These results show that both imaging functionals $I(z)$ and $I_2(z)$ are extremely robust with respect to noise in the data.
+These results show that the sampling method is extremely robust with respect to noise in the data.
 We have also observed this robustness in the orthogonality sampling method for Maxwell's equations, see~\cite{Harri2020}.